-To be held at 505 Burrard Street, Suite 1165, in Vancouver, British Columbia on August 10, 2021 at 11:00 a.m.
+To be held at 555 Burrard Street, Suite 1165, in Vancouver, British Columbia on October 4, 2022 at 11:00 a.m.
 (Vancouver time)

-(Information as at June 29, 2021, except as otherwise indicated)
+(Information as at August 11, 2022, except as otherwise indicated)

-The Company is providing this management information circular (the "Information Circular") and a form of proxy (a "Proxy") in connection with management's solicitation of Proxies for use at the annual general meeting (the "Meeting") of the Company to be held on August 10, 2021 and at any postponement(s) or adjournment(s) thereof.
+The Company is providing this management information circular (the "Information Circular") and a form of proxy (a "Proxy") in connection with management's solicitation of Proxies for use at the annual general meeting (the "Meeting") of the Company to be held on October 4, 2022 and at any postponement(s) or adjournment(s) thereof.
 Unless the context otherwise requires, when we refer in this Information Circular to the Company, its subsidiaries are also included.

 The Company intends to hold the Meeting in person.
-However, due to the COVID-19 pandemic, to mitigate risk to the health and safety of our communities, shareholders and employees, the Company requests that shareholders not attend the Meeting in person.
-The Company encourages shareholders to instead vote their shares in advance of the Meeting via mail, telephone or online.
+However, consistent with the Company's request during the COVID-19 pandemic to mitigate risk to the health and safety of our communities, shareholders and employees, the Company encourages shareholders to not attend the Meeting in person, but instead to vote their shares in advance of the Meeting via mail, telephone or online.
 No management presentation will be made at the Meeting; however, stakeholders may participate in the Meeting via a live teleconference.
-Specifically, registered shareholders and duly appointed proxy holders who have properly pre-registered to participate in the Meeting as outlined below will have the opportunity to ask questions of management at the conclusion of the meeting and, provided they have not already submitted their votes, participate in telephone voting.
+Specifically, registered shareholders and duly appointed proxy holders who have properly pre-registered to participate in the Meeting as outlined below will have the opportunity to ask questions of management at the conclusion of the Meeting and, provided they have not already submitted their votes, participate in telephone voting.

 In order to be permitted to ask questions during the Meeting or submit a telephone vote at the Meeting, registered shareholders and duly appointed proxy holders must pre-register via the following link prior to the proxy cut-off time at 11:00 a.m.
-PDT on August 6, 2021:
+PDT on September 30, 2022:

-$\frac{http://services.choruscall.ca/DiamondPassRegistration/register?confirmationNumber=10015346\&linkSecurityString=104894\\639e$
+https://services.choruscall.ca/DiamondPassRegistration/register?confirmationNumber=10020030&linkSecurityString=183b89 091a